 Cultivate collaborative opportunities not only with creators, users, and colleagues, but with any interested parties who wish to engage with archival records.

-Develop and follow professional standards that promote transparency and mitigate harm.
+Develop and follow professional standards that promote transparency, archival accountability, and mitigate harm.

 Respect the diversity found in humanity and advocate for archival collections to reflect that rich complexity.